Argos to offer same-day delivery to households across Britain

-Deliveries will be available until 10 p.m., as parent company Home Retail, Britain's biggest household goods retailer, adapts to changing customer preferences by transforming Argos from a catalogue-based retailer into a digital-orientated business.
+Deliveries will be available until 10 p.m., as parent company Home Retail HOME.L, Britain's biggest household goods retailer, adapts to changing customer preferences by transforming Argos from a catalogue-based retailer into a digital-orientated business.

 The firm is targeting higher sales from mobiles and tablets and has been seeking to make collections faster and easier.